AI reading your files

 Your documents get chopped into small chunks, a paragraph or two each.
 A computer converts each chunk into a numerical fingerprint, called an embedding.
 These fingerprints go into a special database.

 You ask a question.
 The question also gets a fingerprint.
 The database finds the chunks whose fingerprints are closest to your question’s fingerprint.
-Those chunks are the ones most likely to answer the question.
+Those chunks often answer the question.

 The LLM receives your question with the top few chunks pasted above it.
 The model reads both and writes an answer based on what the chunks said.
 If the chunks mention your company’s refund policy, the answer mentions that policy.
 If nothing relevant exists in your library, the model says so.